RsyncProject/rsync/rsyncd.conf.5.md

 ## AUTHOR

-Rsync was written by Andrew Tridgell and Paul Mackerras.
+Rsync was originally written by Andrew Tridgell and Paul Mackerras.
 Many people have later contributed to it.
+It is currently maintained by Wayne Davison.

 Mailing lists for support and development are available at
 <https://lists.samba.org/>.